 And just to get home, I stole a nice car

 I have been to prison for what I have done

-Carried a knife, a bat and a gun
+Carried a knife, and I’ve used a gun

 Yes I did change when I got older,

 But do I have the right to stand next to a soldier

 That has died for his country, and never once moaned

 Yes said my uncle, because you just atoned.